com-480-data-visualization/project-2024-mushrooms/README.md

 > - What am I trying to show with my visualization?
 > - Think of an overview for the project, your motivation, and the target audience.

+Mushrooms are quite fascinating species.
+Each type of mushroom has its own shape, appearance, size, and texture.
+Different environments and climates also give rise to various kinds of mushrooms.
+We hope to present the various characteristics of mushrooms and their relationship with the environment through data visualization.

 ### Exploratory Data Analysis

 > Pre-processing of the data set you chose